 Eat fruits and vegetables

 Getting fewer than three servings of fruits and vegetables a day can eat away at your health.
 Nutritional powerhouses filled with fiber and vitamins, fruits and veggies can lower your risk of heart disease by 76% and may even play a role in decreasing your risk of breast cancer.
 If you are unable to get the nutrition you need from foods, you may want to consider taking high quality supplements from a company like Melaleuca.
+There are a lot of supplement companies, but the Melaleuca reviews online are positive and the company has some real science behind its products.

 Focus on fitness